Jewellery Making & More: How to Spend a Creative Day in Pocklington

 Explore Burnby Hall Gardens

 Just a short stroll from the workshop, Burnby Hall Gardens is a beautiful place to unwind.
 Home to a National Collection of Hardy Water Lilies, it’s a peaceful spot to walk and take in the scenery.
-If you visit in spring, you might also see the Snowdrops or the Tulip Festival - I try to visit as many times as possible during these times as they are my favourite flowers.
+If you visit in spring, you might also see the Snowdrops or the Tulip Festival - I try to visit as much as possible during these times as they are my favourite flowers.

 Browse Independent Shops & Boutiques